ossamamehmood/Hacktoberfest/README.md

 - Create a new branch for your modifications (ie. `git branch new-user` and check it out `git checkout new-user` or simply do `git checkout -b new-user`)
 - Add your profile image in `static/images/` ( use drag and drop option or upload by commands.)
 - Add your profile data in `content/participant/`
+- Run `git status` to check your two files are ready to commit
 - Add your files (`git add -A`), commit (`git commit -m "added myself"`) and push (`git push origin new-user`)
 - Create a pull request
 - Star this repository